AlbatrossAutomated/tumbleweed_gdax/README.md

 Setting this to `false` means that profits from flipped trades are instantly included in the available funds for the trader.

-**_base currency stashing_**
-A configurable setting, this could also be called 'Exchange Mining'.
-All or a portion of the profits from each sell can be realized in the base currency, which is to say some amount of the buy order quantity is not included in the sell order quantity.
-It is stashed instead.
-This in effect is mining coins from the exchange, or at least, high frequency dollar cost averaging.

-An interesting scenario here is that if all profits are realized in the base currency then USD costs will equal revenues.
-This means no tax liability for those trades.
-The transactions will still need to be reported when filing but there won't be USD gains associated with those transactions.

-If I'm seeing this right there are some advantages here over mining in terms of tax liability, as traditionally mined coins are immediately recognized as taxable income at FMV (in addition to being taxed on gains when those mined coins are sold).
-So depending on market activity, there are timeframes over which crypto can be accumulated for net zero and therefor no tax liability.

-Even without the income tax component there will still be a tax liability on stashed coins upon exit.
-And it could end up that the price isn't ideal when an exit needs to happen, but maybe a stable coin hedges this risk somehow?
-I also wonder what the tax accounting would be if the 'exchange mined' coins are donated instead of sold.
-Would the operator get a deduction on coins mined for net zero?

-Intelligent automation that determines when to sell from the stash could also improve Tumbleweed's numbers on the bigger upswings beyond the price where it started trading.
-In my view this is where it currently underperforms.

 **_profit taking_**
 Selling off of all pending orders when acceptable earnings/gains can be realized.
 Described [here](../../wiki/Portfolio-Value-Matters), this process is not currently